ISISComputingGroup/ibex_developers_manual/Zero-field-controller.md

    * (**Mc** - **S**) . **P** * p  is the change required in the current for this iteration (in current version may need to multiply through by time between samples).

 **Notes:**
-   1. ARGUS appears to use different magnetic field components, labelled LR, UD and FB.
+   1. ARGUS appears to use different magnetic field components, labelled LR (left-right), UD (up-down) and FB (forwards-backwards).
 How do these differ from L, T and V?
-       - A single set would be good x,y,z as described above.
+       - A single set would be good X, Y, Z as described above.
    1. The offset value, O, appears to be a constant.
 Why is this?
        - It is an approximation
    1. Are there limits on the input & output values?
 If so, what are they?
 If these limits are breached, what should happen?